zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

        4. Else, if the DNS response contains at least one CDNSKEY record in the answer section, then add the name server IP and the CDNSKEY RRset from the answer section to the *CDNSKEY RRsets* set.
-Also include any assciated RRSIG records.
+Also include any associated RRSIG records.
     3. Send the DNSKEY query over UDP to the name server IP address.
        1. If no DNS response is returned, then go to next name server IP.